kushaniperera/Blog/pages/Wassom 2015.md

   Aural AR: Snap Spectacles, instead of delivering in ear sounds, opts for bone-conduction audio, so the user remains receptive to the real-world audio stimulants.
 -
 - [[card]] **Chapter 3: Privacy**
-  "As long as one's speech has any arguable connection to issues that affect the well-being or interest of more than just those involved in the conversation —
+  "As long as one's speech has any arguable connection to issues that affect the well-being or interest of more than just those involved in the conversation — what the law calls "matters of public concern"—then the right to express that view will almost always be protected by the
 -